Battlelogium/Battlelogium/README.md

 ### Window Settings
 * `fullscreenMode` toggles whether Battlelogium will start in a borderless fullscreen window, covering the whole screen, including the taskbar.
 Window modes are toggle-able with **Alt-Enter**.

 * `disableHardwareAccel` disables hardware acceleration on the main Battlelogium window, forcing the window to render in software (CPU) mode.
-While this disables the Steam overlay being able to render on the Battlelogium window (**Steam overlay will still work in-game Battlefield 3 and Battlefield 4 if `enableSteamOverlayBF4` is set to true**) and thus fixing issues that pop up relating to the Steam overlay's incompatibility with WPF, rendering with the CPU causes a significant drop in smoothness and performance and may effect in-game performance, it is recommended that hardware accelerate be kept on.
+While this disables the Steam overlay being able to render on the Battlelogium window (**Steam overlay will still work in-game**) and thus fixing issues that pop up relating to the Steam overlay's incompatibility with WPF, rendering with the CPU causes a significant drop in smoothness and performance and may effect in-game performance, it is recommended that hardware accelerate be kept on.

 * `windowHeight` and `windowWidth` specify the forced height and width of the window respectively.
 If either is set to 0, Battlelogium will resume your previous window size and position, else, if both a width and height are set, it will always start the window with those dimensions.